racineda/data-science-career-track/README.md

 * racine_david_human_body_temp-checkpoint.ipynb
     * The IPython notebook associated with the project.
 * data/human_body_temperature.csv
-    * The CSV data set used as the source data for the project.
+    * The CSV dataset used as the source data for the project.

+## examine-racial-discrimination-EDA:
+An EDA case study looking at the influence of race on resume callbacks.

+Contains:
+* racine-david-examine-racial-discrimination.ipynb
+    * The IPython notebook associated with the project.
+* data/us_job_market_discrimination.dta
+    * The Stata dataset  used as the source data for the project.